christophsax/seasonal/README.md

 suited for production use.
 There are two kind of seasonal adjustments in production use:

-    a) a periodic application of an adjustment model to a time series
+1. a periodic application of an adjustment model to a time series
-    b) an automated adjustment to a large number of time series
+2. an automated adjustment to a large number of time series

 This section deals with these two questions.
 It shows how both tasks can be accomplished with basic R.